justinbarias/justinbarias.github.io/_posts/2017-20-01-CDifying-VSTS-and-Azure.markdown

 As virtual machines scale up/down, get turn apart/rebuilt all over again - the instances themselves need to know where, what package to pull from the Repo.
 Enter VSTS Package Management - because I'm lazy, I don't want to spin up/maintain my own Nuget Server.
-VSTS Package management supports v2/v3 version of Nuget - to there's support for legacy Nuget clients.
+VSTS Package management supports v2/v3 version of Nuget - so there's support for legacy Nuget clients.
 However, for some reason, it does not support Nuget API keys for access.
 There is, however, an option to use personal access tokens (PAT) - which offers a similar experience of using API keys.
 Problem with PATs is they expire.

 Powershell DSC